In-Company Training

 The experience of human dignity is not just universally human, it is also culturally specific and extremely personal.
 Although diversity characteristics on the individual level influence the experience of human dignity, it is a deeper level of diversity, based on different prioritization and substantiation of drives and values, that is key in addressing the differences present.

 Tensions between organizational drives and values on the one hand, and drives and values important to team members on the other hand, cannot be resolved, but can be managed to protect, respect and promote human dignity.
-Managers can facilitate this process using reflective dialogues in their teams.
+Managers can facilitate this process using their moral and practical wisdom; phronetic leadership.

 Key take-aways